 (The church in the background is over 600 years old)

-This one’s fairly central, too, and located on a square surrounded by historic buildings (including the one where Mozart first performed in Vienna).
+This one’s fairly central, too, and located on a square surrounded by historical buildings (including the one where Mozart first performed in Vienna).

-A section dedicated to independent artists serves as an excellent source of unique gift ideas.
+A section dedicated to independent artists serves as a source of unique gift ideas.

-I have a soft spot for this one, because Am Hof is the historical centre of Vienna where the first Duke of Austria set up his court.
+I have a soft spot for this one, because Am Hof represents the historical centre of medieval Vienna, where the first Duke of Austria set up his court.
 Markets have occupied this space for centuries.

 Freyung